Australian Women's Register

 Summary

-Annabelle Pegrum has been the Chief Executive of the National Capital Authority since 1998.
+Annabelle Pegrum held the position of Chief Executive of the National Capital Authority from 1998 to 2008.
 Prior to this she held a number of senior executive management positions with the Australian Capital Territory (ACT) Government.

-She is an adjunct professor of architecture, and has lectured at the University of Canberra.
-Pegrum has been involved in several architecture organisations, and is President of the ACT Chapter of the Royal Australian Institute of Architects.
+Pegrum has been involved in several architecture organisations, and has served as President of the ACT Chapter of the Royal Australian Institute of Architects.

 She was the 1998 Telstra ACT Business Woman of the Year and received a Centenary Medal in 2003.